A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Dual-Helix Governance Approach for WebGIS Development

 To ensure the integrity of the governance axes during long-horizon tasks, we employ role separation as another protective implementation pattern.
 This mechanism is not a defining theoretical component of the dual-helix itself, but rather a structural safeguard designed to prevent context contamination, a phenomenon where LLMs conflate different responsibilities or lose track of governance protocols during extended interactions.
 As illustrated in Figure~\ref{fig:dualrole}, the system can toggle between two distinct operational states:

 \begin{itemize} \item \textbf{Agent Builder (Meta-level):} This role is responsible for maintaining the KG structure, validating system integrity, creating new skills, and enforcing schema compliance.
+The Agent Builder operates strictly during the "Build Phase."
+The Agent Builder can itself be implemented as an agent powered by an LLM (see COVID-19 case study in Section~\ref{section-case-study-covid}), but the role can also be fulfilled by a human, as was the case in the first case study by one of the authors to provide quality control (Section~\ref{section-futureshorelines}).
+The human fulfilling this role acts as a systems architect defining the legal boundaries and governance protocols of the project, not as a pair-programmer.
+The Builder never executes domain-specific tasks or writes project code, ensuring that the governance of the system remains focused purely on architectural health.

-The Builder never executes domain-specific tasks, ensuring that the governance of the system remains focused on architectural health.
-While the Agent Builder can itself be implemented as an agent powered by an LLM, in our case study (Section~\ref{section-futureshorelines}), this role was fulfilled by one of the authors to provide quality control and general oversight of the framework. \item \textbf{Domain Expert (Task-level):} This role operates at the project level to execute tasks, such as refactoring, generating code, processing geospatial data, and creating documentation.
-The Expert is prohibited from modifying the system structure, acting as a worker that follows the protocols established by the Agent Builder. \end{itemize}
+\item \textbf{Domain Expert (Task-level):} This role operates at the project level during the "Execution Phase" to perform the actual labor: refactoring, generating code, processing geospatial data, and creating documentation.
+The Expert operates autonomously within the boundaries set by the Builder.
+While the Expert utilizes a "plan-first" approach that allows for human-in-the-loop oversight (e.g. a human approving a proposed plan), this oversight is limited to safety gatekeeping.
+The human can author zero lines of project code and make zero technical correction if desired (see Case Study 2 in Section~\ref{section-case-study-covid}).
+Furthermore, the Expert role is prohibited from modifying the system governance structure, acting as a specialized worker that follows the protocols established in the Knowledge and Behavior tracks. \end{itemize}

 By enforcing explicit role switches, the framework externalizes concerns that LLMs otherwise conflate, preserving the reliability of the dual-helix axes across long development cycles.